rapetisekhar/jenkins-terraform-eks/README.md

 # Project
 A simple Jenkins CI/CD application deployment pipeline to Kubernetes on the AWS infrastructure.
 Automated with Terraform

+# Overview
+Developers commit code to a Git repository, triggering Jenkins to initiate a build process.
+Jenkins compiles the Java code into an executable WAR file.
+This WAR file is then packaged with Tomcat into a Docker image and subsequently pushed to Amazon Elastic Container Registry (ECR).
+Following this, Jenkins employs Terraform to provision an Amazon Elastic Kubernetes Service (EKS) cluster, deploying the Docker image into the cluster.
+Once deployed, users can conveniently test the application using a web browser.

 # Requirements
 AWS Infrastructure
 VPC following AWS best practice with public and private subnets Jenkins (Terraform)
 GitOps or equivalent
 EKS (Jenkins uses terraform)

-# Requirements Overview
-Developers commit code to a Git repository, triggering Jenkins to initiate a build process.
-Jenkins compiles the Java code into an executable WAR file.
-This WAR file is then packaged with Tomcat into a Docker image and subsequently pushed to Amazon Elastic Container Registry (ECR).
-Following this, Jenkins employs Terraform to provision an Amazon Elastic Kubernetes Service (EKS) cluster, deploying the Docker image into the cluster.
-Once deployed, users can conveniently test the application using a web browser.

 # Steps
 Setting Up Jenkins on AWS Using Terraform